-The social studies content standards are organized by grade-level from kindergarten through eighth grade and include five courses of study for high school.
-Although Rhode Island's Secondary Regulations require high school students to take three credits of social studies in order to graduate, RIDE has provided progressions for five high school courses in social studies.
+The social studies content standards are organized by grade-level from kindergarten through eighth grade.
+For high school, RIDE has also organized the standards into five model social studies courses.
+Rhode Island's Secondary Regulations require high school students to take three credits of social studies to graduate, and it is not expected that the courses modeled will be the only ones offered in high school.
 RIDE understands that many high schools also provide electives in Social Studies to complement the requirements.
-Next is an outline of the K-8 grade level topics and the five high school courses:
+RIDE's recommendations for high school social studies course offerings to fulfill the three credits is outlined later in this document under "Implementing the Standards in High School."